Competition for the 2024 – 2025 academic year is CLOSED

 Applications should be entirely submitted though the Slate application system.
-Applicants can access the application at https://apply.iie.org/huberthhumphrey .
-Please follow of the instructions carefully.
+Applicants complete the application here: https://apply.iie.org/huberthhumphrey .
+Applications must be completed in English.
+Any application that is not submitted in English will be immediately disqualified.
+Please follow the instructions carefully.
 Incomplete applications will not be accepted.

 Fields of Study

-Humphrey Fellowship opportunities are offered to the applicants in the following fields:
+Humphrey Fellowship opportunities are offered to applicants in the following fields:

 Human and Institutional Capacity:

 - Economic Development

 - Finance & Banking

 - Public Policy Analysis and Public Administration

 - Agricultural and Rural Development